-Bunya Mountains National Park is about a 4-hour drive in a rental car from Brisbane.
+Bunya Mountains National Park is about a 4-hour drive in your Brisbane CBD car hire.
 It has been named Queensland’s second oldest national park, and is home to over 30 endangered species.

 How do you get there?

 You can take a number of routes from Brisbane to Bunya Mountains National Park.
 The most common are via Toowoomba and via Yarraman.

 – Toowoomba: It will take you an hour and a half to reach Toowoomba, and a further two hours to reach Bunya Mountains National Park.
 We suggest stopping in Toowoomba to stretch your legs, have a bite to eat and maybe even do some sightseeing!
 You could explore The Cobb + Co Museum, for instance, which is home to Australia’s largest collection of horse-drawn vehicles!

 – Yarraman: If you pick up a Brisbane Airport car hire and head to Yarraman, you will arrive in about two hours.
 It’s another hour from here to Bunya Mountains National Park.
 While you’re in Yarraman, check out the Yarraman Heritage Centre, which opened in 1997.
 This is the place to learn all about the small, rural town’s fascinating history and buy some locally made crafts.

 Once you’ve reached Bunya Mountains National Park, it will be hard to know what to do first!
 There are a wide range of activities to enjoy, so there’s sure to be something that floats your boat.